-In the national debate preceding the 1972 referendum on Irish membership of the European Economic Community (EEC), Keating was the most outspoken front-rank political opponent of entry; he argued that the EEC was a neo-imperialist force which would entrench a narrow European banking and financial elite beyond democratic accountability while exploiting the Third World, and that Irish industry and agriculture were grossly unprepared for European-wide free trade.
+In the national debate preceding the 1972 referendum on Irish membership of the European Economic Community (EEC), Keating was the most outspoken front-rank political opponent of entry; he argued that the EEC was a neo-imperialist force which would entrench a narrow European banking and financial elite beyond democratic accountability while exploiting developing countries, and that Irish industry and agriculture were grossly unprepared for European-wide free trade.
 Keating admitted that long-term isolation was economically and politically unsustainable, but argued that associate EEC membership would give Ireland the advantages of membership while allowing reorganisation of agriculture and industry on a cooperative basis.
 At times Keating seemed to admit that Irish EEC membership might be unavoidable, and after the referendum showed a 5 to 1 majority in favour he accepted the fait accompli and became a nominated member of the European Parliament (December 1972–June 1973).
 In later life Keating maintained that accession to the EEC had been the best decision ever taken by the Irish people, providing a major drive for modernisation and equality.
 In subsequent European referenda he advocated European federalism, claiming small states were now powerless and Europeans could only preserve the ecology of the planet, restrain weapons of mass destruction and maintain reasonable living standards through a continental bloc exerting influence at global level.

 Cabinet minister; natural resources policy In the Fine Gael–Labour national coalition government formed after the 1973 general election, Keating was minister for industry and commerce (1973–7).
 He was regarded by officials and by journalists (such as Dick Walsh (qv)) as an exceptionally hardworking and decisive minister with a clear strategy; his difficulty was putting it into practice.